 God desires everyone to be in His Kingdom, whether a long time or short, we all share the same rewards and benefits, from the last to the first, from the least to the greatest.
 God’s far reaching mercy, God’s grace.
 It’s the same way in this church.

 There are people that have been in this church for years.
-In our IMANI class series last year, I was surprised that at least half of the people in our class had not been involved at St. Alban’s for more than 4 years.
-Jesus says that it’s there church too!
+We took a survey in an Imani class a few years ago, and I was surprised that at least half of the people in our class had not been involved at St. Alban’s for more than 4 years.
+Jesus says that it’s their church too!

 They have just as much rights as we all do.
 The children we baptize and the children growing up in church, new-born babies, toddlers, those 10, 12, 14 and older, have as many rights and privileges as the people that have been here for many years, people that we depend on.
 And someone might say, yes, but they have not paid the price for membership rewards.